nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 2. Feedback Box

-This is where the feedback information would be displayed after you execute a command.
-For example, after you keyed in an invalid command, the feedback “Unknown command” would be shown in the box for your reference.
+This is where the feedback information is displayed after you execute a command.
+For example, if you keyed in an invalid command, the feedback “Unknown command” would be shown in the box for your reference.

 <p align="center">